 - Local institutions’ websites

-- National websites like: apprenticeships.gov.uk, the The National Careers Service, Studential and Unifrog’s new FE Portal.
+- National websites like: apprenticeships.gov.uk, the The National Careers Service, Studential, and Unifrog’s new College & sixth form tool.

 2. Go to college open days and get to know what they have to offer.
 Focus on: